Shreeep/cellularAutomaton/README.md

 # Cellular Automaton

-Similar to game of life, this program is a cellular automaton generator written in assembly.
+This program is a cellular automaton (akin in to game of life) written in assembly.

 Author: Shree Nath